Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector represents 1.5% of the country's GDP and employs 2% of the active population (World Bank, latest data available).
+The agricultural sector represents 1.7% of the country's GDP and employs 2% of the active population (World Bank, latest data available).
 This sector produces high yields, which is due in part to the intensive farming of arable land.
-Nearly 60% of the production is exported, either directly or through the food industry.
-This makes the Netherlands the second-largest exporter of agricultural products in the world (after the U.S.).
+Nearly 60% of the production is exported, either directly or through the food industry, making the Netherlands one of the largest exporters of agricultural products in the world: in 2023, agricultural goods exports were worth EUR 123.8 billion, representing a 1.6% increase compared to 2022.
 The main crops exported are cereals, potatoes and horticultural products.
 The Netherlands is also the largest flower exporter in the world.
 The number of companies active in the sector stands at 52,107 (Agricultural Census).
-According to the latest data by CBS, in 2023, the Dutch agricultural sector increased by 6.7% compared to one year earlier, whereas the output in volume decreased by 2.1%.
-Animal output decreased slightly (-0.7%), while crop production saw a relatively sharp contraction at 3.3%.
+According to the latest data by CBS, the Dutch agriculture sector's income rose by 5.1% in 2024 despite a 1.2% decline in production volume.
+Animal and crop production dropped by 0.7% and 1.4%, respectively.
+Higher output prices (+0.2%) and lower costs offset the decline, with total production value down 1% to EUR 41 billion.

 Breakdown of Economic Activity By Sector Agriculture Industry Services